ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/19 SIEMs-Splunk part 2/README.md

 What sort of mitigation could you use to protect against this?

-* Ensure that you have industry standard policies and security measures in place
+* Ensure that you have industry standard policies, practices, and security measures in place.
+This will help keep the company safe from social engineering, and phishing attacks
-* Ensure that the Global Solutions are in place.
-This should prevent this specific type of attack as well as other common attacks as well
+* Ensure that the Global Solution recommendations are in place.
+This should prevent basic Script Kitty, Injection, Cross Script and Brute Force attacks
-* Always share information with all employees and provide routine training to educate cyber security practices
+* Always share information with all employees and provide routine training to educate employees on potential Cyber Security Threats and best practices

 ### <u>Part 2: Apache Webserver Attack:</u>